Economy of the Democratic Republic of the Congo: Economic implications of instability

 Ongoing conflicts dramatically reduced government revenue and increased external debt.
 As Reyntjens wrote, "Entrepreneurs of insecurity are engaged in extractive activities that would be impossible in a stable state environment.
 The criminalization context in which these activities occur offers avenues for considerable factional and personal enrichment through the trafficking of arms, illegal drugs, toxic products, mineral resources and dirty money."
 Ethnic rivalries were made worse because of economic interests and looting and coltan smuggling took place.
 Illegal monopolies formed in the country where they used forced labor for children to mine or work as soldiers.
 National parks were overrun with people looking to exploit minerals and resources.
-Increased poverty and hunger from the war and that increased the hunting of rare wildlife.
-Education was denied when the country was under foreign control and very few people make money off the minerals in the country.
-The national resources are not the root cause for the continued fighting in the region, however, the competition has become an incentive to keep fighting.[1]
+Increased poverty and hunger from the war increased the hunting of rare wildlife.
+Education was denied when the country was under foreign control, and very few people made money off the minerals in the country.
+The national resources are not the root cause of the continued fighting in the region; however, the competition has become an incentive to keep fighting.[1]
 The DRC's level of economic freedom is one of the lowest in the world, putting it in the repressed category.
 The armed militias fight with the government in the eastern section of the country over the mining sector or the corruption of the government, and weak policies lead to the instability of the economy.
-Human rights abuses also ruin economic activity; the DRC has a 7% unemployment rate, but still has one of the lowest GDP's per capita in the world.
+Human rights abuses also ruin economic activity; the DRC has a 7% unemployment rate but still has one of the lowest GDPs per capita in the world.
 A major problem for people trying to start their own companies is that the minimum amount of capital needed to launch the company is five times the average annual income, and prices are regulated by the government, which almost forces people to have to work for the larger, more corrupt businesses; otherwise, they won't have work.
 It is hard for the DRC to encourage foreign trade because of the regulatory barriers.

 International relations

 Poor infrastructure, an uncertain legal framework, corruption, and lack of openness in government economic policy and financial operations remain a brake on investment and growth.
-A number of International Monetary Fund (IMF) and World Bank missions have met with the new government to help it develop a coherent economic plan but associated reforms are on hold.
+A number of International Monetary Fund (IMF) and World Bank missions have met with the new government to help it develop a coherent economic plan, but associated reforms are on hold.

 Faced with continued currency depreciation, the government resorted to more drastic measures and in January 1999 banned the widespread use of U.S. dollars for all domestic commercial transactions, a position it later adjusted.
 The government has been unable to provide foreign exchange for economic transactions, while it has resorted to printing money to finance its expenditure.
 Growth was negative in 2000 because of the difficulty of meeting the conditions of international donors, continued low prices of key exports, and post-coup instability.
-125 companies in 2003 contributed to the conflict in DRC showing the corruption.
+125 companies in 2003 contributed to the conflict in DRC, showing the corruption.